phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 can access the request parameters, read information stored in the session (typically information which identifies who is the current user), and a socket.
-The socket is where we keep all state, including assigns. `mount` proceeds to read the thermostat temperature for the user and store its value in the assigns.
-After `mount`, LiveView will render the page with the values from `assigns`.
+The socket is where we keep all state, including assigns. `mount` proceeds to assign a default temperature to the socket.
+Because Elixir data structures are immutable, LiveView APIs often receive the socket and return an updated socket.
+Then we return `{:ok, socket}` to signal that we were able to mount the LiveView successfully.
+After `mount`, LiveView will render the page with the values from `assigns` and sent it to the client.

 If you look at the HTML rendered, you will notice there is a button with a `phx-click` attribute.
 When the button is clicked, a "inc_temperature" event is sent to the server, which is matched and handled by the `handle_event` callback.
-The callback updates the state which causes the page to be updated.
+This callback updates the socket and returns `{:noreply, socket}` with the updated socket.
+`handle_*` callbacks in LiveView (and in Elixir in general) are invoked based on some action, in this case, the user clicking a button.
+The `{:noreply, socket}` return means there is no additional replies sent to the browser, only that a new version of the page is rendered.
 LiveView then computes diffs and sends them to client.

 Now we are ready to render our LiveView.
 You can serve the LiveView directly from your router: